Only 1 Full-Size ‘American’ Pickup Truck Is Still Built in the USA

 Pickup trucks are part of American culture.
 But many “American” trucks are assembled outside the U.S.A.
 Ram is now assembling all of its heavy-duty trucks in Mexico.
 General Motors has moved much of its Chevy Silverado 1500/GMC Sierra 1500 assembly south of the border as well.
-Ford’s F-150 through Super Duty truck series is the only full-size American pickup truck still 100% assembled in the United States.
+Ford’s F-150 through Super Duty truck series is the only full-size ‘American’ pickup still 100% assembled in the United States in 2024.

 What Ford trucks are made in Mexico?

 Ford assembles all its full-size (F-150 through F-750) trucks in the U.S. Ford assembles its midsize Ranger pickup truck in Wayne, Michigan.
 But the Maverick is from Mexico: Ford assembles its new compact truck in its Hermosillo plant.
 In addition, Ford built some older Super Duty pickup trucks in Mexico.

 Today, Ford assembles every Super Duty (F-250 through F-750) truck in the United States.
 But before 2016, Ford assembled its Super Duty trucks through a joint venture with Navistar International.
 This joint venture company was called Blue Diamond Truck, and it assembled trucks for both companies in Mexico.

 Are you curious where your Ford truck is from?
 It’s easy enough to find out.
 Any vehicle with a VIN beginning in 1, 4, or 5 was assembled in the United States.
 Vehicles with a VIN that starts with a 2 hail from Canada.
 Finally, if you see a VIN that starts with 3 it means that vehicle was assembled in Mexico.